zkSNACKs/zIPs/README.md

 The question of a web-wallet is also something to think about.
 However, it may not be possible at all to build a network analysis resistent web wallet, nor to build a secure web wallet in general.
 Nevertheless this question deserves more thought. https://github.com/zkSNACKs/Meta/issues/20

+Another way to improve the software is to let developers play with it through a daemon (RPC?) process. https://github.com/zkSNACKs/Meta/issues/12

 ## VII.
 Extending the Scope of Privacy
 https://github.com/zkSNACKs/Meta/issues/16
 https://github.com/zkSNACKs/Meta/issues/13